 4. Nature of Movement

-The amount and direction creep depends upon starting, accelerating, slowing down or stopping of a train.
+The amount and direction creep depends upon starting, accelerating, slowing down, or stopping of the train.

 5. Change in Temperature

 Creep also occurs due to the variation in temperature.

 6. Direction of Traffic